pnut2357/pnut2357.github.io/_posts/2020-08-10-data-matching.md

-Yes.
-That looks like a potential duplicate.
-The name and address are similar and the phone number is off by one digit.
-How many hospitals do they really need to treat all those Packer fans? :)
+Such potential duplicates can be confirmed with further checks.
+Their names and addresses are similar and their phone numbers are off by one digit.

 As you can see, this method can be a powerful and relatively easy tool to inspect your data and check for duplicate records.

 # Summary
-Linking different record sets on text fields like names and addresses is a common but challenging data problem.
-The python ecosystem contains two useful libraries that can take data sets and use multiple algorithms to try to match them together.
+Matching/Linking different datasets on text fields like names and addresses is a common challenge in data processing.
+This article provided two useful data linkage packages to match two data from separate sources.

-Fuzzymatcher uses sqlite’s full text search to simply match two pandas DataFrames together using probabilistic record linkage.
-If you have a larger data set or need to use more complex matching logic, then the Python Record Linkage Toolkit is a very powerful set of tools for joining data and removing duplicates.
+The `fuzzymatcher` uses sqlite 3 to simply match two pandas DataFrames together, based on probabilistic scoring.
+If you have a larger data set or need to use more complex matching logic, then the `Recordlinkage` could be a better tool for  cleaning duplicates and joining data.

-Part of my motivation for writing this long article is that there are lots of commercial options out there for these problems and I wanted to raise awareness about these python options.
-Before you engage with an expensive consultant or try to pay for solution, you should spend an afternoon with these two options and see if it helps you out.
-All of the relevant code examples to get you started are in this